WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Safe Staff and Supporting Staff

-• School leaders, staff and members of the governing body will be appropriately trained in safer working practices.
+• School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC.

 • In the event of any complaint or allegation against a member of staff, the Head Teacher (or the Designated Safeguarding Lead) if the Head Teacher is not present, will be notified immediately.
 If it relates to the Head Teacher, the chair of governors will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner or HR Service.

 Links to other Local Authority policies